mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ### Step 2: Switch to finer mesh

 So far, we have solved the FSI example on a mesh with 58333 degrees of freedom.
-To use a finer mesh with in total 187516 degrees of freedom (see [predefined mesh files](#predefined-mesh-files), we have to adapt the 4C input file and change the reference to the mesh file.
+To use a finer mesh with a total of 187516 degrees of freedom (see [predefined mesh files](#predefined-mesh-files), we have to adapt the 4C input file and change the reference to the mesh file.
 For both `STRUCTURE GEOMETRY:` and `FLUID GEOMETRY:`, change the reference to the mesh file to `FILE: pw_m3.exo`.

 Now, change and save the intput file and re-run the simulation.
 What do you observe?

 <details>
 <summary>Solution</summary>

-Due to the increased problem size, the simulation takes more time, since more finite element need to be evaluated and more equations need to be solved.
+Due to the increased problem size, the simulation takes more time, since more finite elements need to be evaluated and the resulting linear system of equations grows in size.

 </details>